SovereignCloudStack/website/_i18n/en/_posts/blog/2023-02-24-airgapped-scs.md

 ## Architecture

-As you might have noticed, this are some pieces to the puzzle, so let's put it into one big image:
+As you might have noticed, there are some pieces to the puzzle, so let's put it into one big image:

 <figure class="figure mx-auto d-block" style="width:50%">
   <a href="{% asset "blog/airgap-architecture.png" @path %}">